 The Charity meets its requirements to deliver Public Benefit through the broad range of services listed above that are provided to the local community.

-The Centre has a very active team of over 100 volunteers providing support in administration, refreshments, gardening, shop, kitchen, technical, and other activities; this enthusiastic support is what allows us to operate a Cafe, Box Office & Shop for six days a week & run our extensive programme of activities.
+The Centre has a very active team of over 100 volunteers providing support in administration, refreshments, gardening, shop, kitchen, technical, and other activities; this enthusiastic support is what allows us to operate a Cafe, Box Office and Shop for six days a week and run our extensive programme of activities.

 ACHIEVEMENT AND PERFORMANCE FINANCIAL REVIEW

 Financial review 2017-18

 Net Income for the Group in 2017-18 is £172,601, compared to Net Income in 2016-17 of £182,915 which is 5.6% down on the prior year £10,314.